-- Friendly port names: allow assignment of descriptive names to ports.
-Remote configuration and management: is available through a secure Web browser or a command-line interface (CLI).
-Manager and operator privilege levels: enable read-only (operator) and read/write (manager) access on CLI and Web browser management interfaces.
+- Friendly port names: allows assignment of descriptive names to ports.
+Remote configuration and management: enables configuration and management through a secure Web browser or a CLI located on a remote device.
+Manager and operator privilege levels: provides read-only (operator) and read/write (manager) access on CLI and Web browser management interfaces.
 Command authorization: leverages HWTACACS to link a custom list of CLI commands to an individual network administrator's login; also provides an audit trail.
 Secure Web GUI: provides a secure, easy-to-use graphical interface for configuring the module via HTTPS.

 - Auto-MDIX: automatically adjusts for straight-through or crossover cables on all 10/100/1000 ports.
-Flow control: using standard IEEE 802.3x, it provides back pressure to reduce congestion in heavy traffic situations.
+Flow control: provides back pressure using standard IEEE 802.3x, reducing congestion in heavy traffic situations.
 Jumbo packet support: supports up to 9216-byte frame size to improve the performance of large data transfers.
-Optional 10 GbE ports: through the use of optional modules, additional 10 GbE connections are available for uplinks or high-bandwidth server connections; flexibly supports XFP, SFP+, or CX4 local connections.
 High-density port connectivity: provides up to 48 fixed 10/100/1000BASE-T or 24 SFP 100/1000BASE-X ports in a Layer 2/Layer 3 stackable switch supporting unique IRF stacking.
 IEEE 802.3at Power over Ethernet (PoE+) support: simplifies deployment and dramatically reduces installation costs by helping to eliminate the time and cost involved in supplying local power at each access point location.

 - Nonblocking architecture: up to 192 Gbps nonblocking switching fabric provides wire-speed switching with up to 143 million pps throughput.
 Hardware-based wire-speed access control lists (ACLs): help provide high levels of security and ease of administration without impacting network performance with a feature-rich TCAM-based ACL implementation.

 - Address Resolution Protocol (ARP): determines the MAC address of another IP host in the same subnet.
 Dynamic Host Configuration Protocol (DHCP): simplifies the management of large IP networks and supports client and server; DHCP Relay enables DHCP operation across subnets.
-Loopback interface address: defines an address in Routing Information Protocol (RIP) and OSPF that can always be reachable, improving diagnostic capability.
-User Datagram Protocol (UDP) helper function: allows UDP broadcasts to be directed across router interfaces to specific IP unicast or subnet broadcast addresses and prev
+Loopback interface address: defines an address in Routing Information Protocol (RIP) and Open Standard Path First (OSPF), improving diagnostic capability.
+User Datagram Protocol (UDP) helper function: allows UDP broadcasts to be directed across router interfaces to specific IP unicast or subnet broadcast addresses and preven